Dr. Ronny Jackson withdraws as VA secretary nominee

 The announcement comes after more allegations surfaced overnight, including that he crashed a government car while drunk.

-Trump backed Jackson Thursday morning and described the allegations as false.
+Trump still defended Jackson Thursday morning and described the allegations as false.

-"He would have done a great job, he has a tremendous heart," Trump said on "Fox & Friends."
+"He would have done a great job, he has a tremendous heart," Trump said in an interview on "Fox & Friends."
 "These are false accusations, they are trying to destroy a man."

-Jackson had denied the allegations and as recently as Wednesday said he was looking forward to answering “everybody’s questions.”
+Jackson had denied the allegations against him and as recently as Wednesday said he was looking forward to answering “everybody’s questions.”

 But on Thursday morning, he pulled his name.